 - Why do D-Wave quantum computers matter?
 Because of their potential to tackle problems that would be impossible for conventional computers to practically solve, with applications ranging from bioscience to cyber security.

 - Who do D-Wave quantum computers affect?
 Mainly large organizations with deep pockets, as each D-Wave machine costs $15m.
-However, while early customers are restricted to the likes of Lockheed Martin and Google, D-Wave also provides access to its machines via a cloud service.
+However, while early customers are restricted to the likes of Lockheed Martin, the US government, Google, and Nasa, D-Wave also provides access to its machines via a cloud service.

 - When are D-Wave quantum computers happening?
 D-Wave plans to continue to develop its quantum processors, is backed by high-profile investors and continues to sell machines to the occasional early adopter.

 - Who are D-Wave quantum computers' competitors?
-IBM has pledged that it will build a 50-qubit quantum computer within "the next few years", with reports Google may complete a similar machine even sooner.
+Google's Quantum AI Lab has developed a 72-qubit quantum processor called 'Bristlecone', while IBM has pledged it will build a 50-qubit quantum computer within "the next few years".

 What are D-Wave quantum computers?

 D-Wave's quantum computers use very different technology to that found in everyday computers.